ngalanter/academic-website-template/README.md

 - Navigation placement (navigation details [here](https://quarto.org/docs/websites/website-navigation.html))
     - This template has nagivation in a top navigation bar to the right, specified by putting all items under `right:`.
 It is also possible to put items under `left:` instead or both `left:` and `right:`.
     - It is also possible to have a sidebar for nagivation instead, see [here](https://quarto.org/docs/websites/website-navigation.html#side-navigation)
+    - To add a table of contents to each page, add `toc: true` to `_quarto.yml` under `html:` within `format:`.
+This is useful if you have long pages anywhere in your website.
+- Adding/removing pages: To add a new page, create a new qmd file and add a reference to it in the `_quarto.yml` file under `navbar:`.
+To remove a page, remove it from `navbar:` and then delete the corresponding qmd file.
+-

 ## 4. Auto update option